rootisgod/rootisgod/content/posts/2022/2022-01-26-Using-Multipass-Like-A-Personal-Cloud-Service.md

 Tada!
 The new system has a LAN IP of 192.168.1.35.
 It's gone native!

-(or like mentioned earler, use a route from your existing machine, but you'll get bored of remembering to do this very quickly...)
+(or like mentioned earlier, use a route from your existing machine, but you'll get bored of remembering to do this very quickly...)

 ```bash
 sudo ip route add 10.86.127.0/24 via 192.168.1.10 (IP of your multipass server)